mike19283/DKC-Blindspot-Blitz/README.md

 # KNOWN BUGS
 There is a slight glitch in cave levels where the left side of the screen (behind you) does not shrink.

+Any A press in Torchlight temporarily turns the screen blue.